Azure/azure-iot-sdk-csharp/device_connection_and_reliability_readme.md

 When using x509 certificates, [DeviceAuthenticationWithX509Certificate](https://docs.microsoft.com/dotnet/api/microsoft.azure.devices.client.deviceauthenticationwithx509certificate) can be used.
 The client authentication will be valid until the certificate is valid.
 Any renewal will have to be done manually and the client needs to be recreated.

-When using TPM based authentication, the [DeviceAuthenticationWithTpm](https://docs.microsoft.com/dotnet/api/microsoft.azure.devices.client.deviceauthenticationwithtpm) can be used.
-TPM based authentication will eventually generate a SAS token but is more secure than using the shared access key of the IoT hub to generate the token.

 ### Authentication methods implemented by the SDK

 The different `IAuthenticationMethod` implementations provided by the SDK are: